meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 1. The user types in a query, and hits enter.
 2. A paginated list of articles is printed, including the title, last updated date, and the user that last edited the article.

+**Functional Requirements:**

+* The search must only return articles the user has permission to read.

 ### 6.0 Article comments